aar2dee2/ButterBeer/tomorrow.md

 was also getting error in the dinepost index template as dinepost.url is not a field.
 Need to fix this later - connect to the website from the places table for the respective place_id

+Replaced input type for place search field in dinepost form.html with "search" instead of "text".
+No specific reason for doing this, except to just try it out.
+Search is working fine and there is now a 'x' at the end of the field to clear out the text.

 [`.eq()`](https://api.jquery.com/eq-selector/)
 selector is an index-based selector, i.e. it will return the element matching the index specified.
 To fetch all rows in a table that have a specific value in a column, use the [.filter()]() method